PowerStream Universal Power Supply Technology

 The batteries should be stored at room temperature, charged to about 30 to 50% of capacity.
 We recommend that the batteries be charged about once per year to prevent overdischarge.

 PowerStream Note: Test data confirms that storage of lithium-ion batteries is best if the cell is partially discharged.
 In one test by Cadex Electronics ( http://www.buchmann.ca ) after 1 year storage at 25°C the non-recoverable capacity remaining is 96% when stored at 40% initial charge level, but only 80% if stored with 100% initial charge level.
 This effect is reduced at lower temperature and is a non-issue at 0°C. At higher temperatures the effect is much worse.
-Cadex's recommendations are to store below 15° C at 40% of full charge (2.5 volts per cell).
+Cadex's recommendations are to store below 15° C at 40% of full charge (3.5 volts per cell).
+Our experience is that with cells stored at room temperature for 3 years that the non-recoverable capacity did not decrease, so this is probably manufacturer dependent.

 Storing Primary Batteries